cimentadaj/ml_socsci/05_unsupervised.md

 This approach looks to minimize within-cluster variance and maximize between-cluster variance.
 That is, respondents are very similar within each cluster with respect to the $P$ variables and very different between clusters.

-Althought K-Means clustering is a very fast, interpretable and flexible method, it has important drawbacks.
+Although K-Means clustering is a very fast, interpretable and flexible method, it has important drawbacks.
 First, K-Means will **always** calculate the number of supplied clusters.
 That is, if the user supplies three clusters, it will calculate three clusters.
 If the user supplies, ten clusters, it will also calculate ten clusters.
 In other words, the clusters calculate by the K-Means algorithm should be interpreted as exploratory and be contrasted with a theoretical description of the problem at hand.
 The clusters need to make substantive sense rather than statistical sense.

 K-Means also has a stability problem.
 That is, it is completely dependent on the **initial random assignment of the clusters**.
 Remember how we assigned each point a random cluster in our manual example?